Mahadevv01/virtus-inno-assignment/README.md

    - Randomly drop different shapes (cubes, spheres, pyramids) from the sky.
    - The shapes should have different masses and sizes.
    - The falling shapes should exhibit physics properties when they hit the ground.
-   - Your goal is to escape the falling shapes to survive.
-If you touch any of the shapes, the game will be over.

 ## Bonus Features
 1. **Score Storage:**